TheresAFewConors/Sooty/README.md

  - URL and ProofPoint Decoder
  - Initial implementation of Reputation Checker
  - Sanitize links to be safe for email

+### RoadMap
+  This is an outline of what features *will* be coming in future versions.

+  #### Version 1.2 - The Phishing Update
+    - Add Ability to extract email addresses and URL's from mail.
+    - Correlate emails and URL's to see if they have been reported for phishing (PhishTank)
+    - Scan email attachments for malicious content, macros, files, scan hashes, etc.

+  #### Version 1.3 - The Case Update
+    - Add a 'New Case' Feature, allowing output of the tool to be output to a txt file.

 ### Requirements
  - [Python 3.x](https://www.python.org/)
  - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key `VT_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.